Effective June 13, our new business hours are

 Who must obtain a business privilege license?

 Any individual, partnership or corporation operating a taxicab or a business that sells beer and/or wine that is physically located within the corporate limits of Greensboro is subject to the business privilege license requirements set forth in Chapter 13 of the Greensboro Code of Ordinances.
-The Greensboro Code of Ordinances is available for public viewing or copying at the Collections Division, Room UG 11, in the Melvin Municipal Office Building, 300 West Washington St., from 8 am to 5 pm Mondays through Fridays.
+The Greensboro Code of Ordinances is available for public viewing or copying at the Collections Division, Room UG 11, in the Melvin Municipal Office Building, 300 West Washington St., from 1-5 pm Mondays through Fridays.
 For assistance from a Privilege License Specialist, call 336-373-2501.

 What period does the annual privilege license cover?

 A business privilege license must be obtained no later than the first day of your business operation.
 Privilege licenses for taxicabs are issued for the period July 1 through June 30 and must be renewed no later than July 1 of each year.
 Privilege licenses for retailers of beer and/or wine are issued for the period of May 1 through April 30 and must be renewed no later than May 1 of each year.